webaverse/xrpackage/README.md

 It uses standards like WebXR, GLTF, and WebBundle to package an app into a `.wbn` file.
 It provides a runtime to load multiple `.wbn` applications at once into a shared composited world.
 Finally, XRPackage provides a package registry distributed on IPFS / Ethereum, to easily share your XRPackage applications.
 The registry follows the ERC1155 standard so packages can be traded on OpenSea.

-## Build a WebXR package
+## What's in a package?

-An XRPackage needs a `manifest.json` (following the [Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) standard), and the source files for the app.
-The main addition to the specification is the `xr_type` field, which specifies the type of application and the specification version.
+An XRPackage is a bundle of files.
+The entrypoint is a `manifest.json` (following the [Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) standard).
+The rest of the files in the bundle are the source files for the app.

+The main addition to the Web App Manifest specification is the `xr_type` field, which specifies the type of application and the spec version.

 ```
 $ cat manifest.json